alenpragma/docs-mind/docs/Become-A-valodator/Setup-validator-node.md

 cd mindstaker
 npm i --f
 ```
-`it will install the node dependencies`
+`it will install the node.js dependencies`

 ## setup the env vars using .env